 This information was developed by our nurses for patients and their families because we consider you valued members of our healthcare team.
 Here, you will find guidelines and information for the CICU.
 These guidelines were developed with the patient’s interests in mind.

 Family Members’ Needs

-We want a CICU patient’s family to take care of themselves while their loved one is hospitalized.
-Family members sometimes postpone their own needs and may even be afraid to leave the hospital.
-It’s important to eat and sleep properly.
+When someone is hospitalized, patients’ family members sometimes postpone their own needs and may even be afraid to leave the hospital.
+However, during this critical time we want to ensure that family members take care of themselves and that they make sure they eat and sleep properly.
 Allow Self Regional’s dedicated staff to take care of your loved one while you rest in the evenings.
 You will need your strength to effectively cope with the events of this hospitalization.

 Information about hospital dining options is available on the back of this brochure.
 If you are an out-of-town visitor, the following hotels offer discounted rates to people who have family members hospitalized at Self Regional Healthcare: